docker-archive/ee-workshop/README.md

 Congratulations, you have created two new repositories in two new organizations, each with one user.

 ## <a name="task2"></a>Task 2: Deploy a Java Web App with Universal Control Plane
-> TODO: updates with link to Java sample app instead of tweet app Now that we've completely configured our cluster, let's deploy a couple of web apps.
+Now that we've completely configured our cluster, let's deploy a couple of web apps.
 These are simple web pages that allow you to send a tweet.
 One is built on Linux using NGINX and the other is build on Windows Server 2016 using IIS.

 Let's start with the Linux version.